Web Similarity in Sets of Search Terms using Database Queries: Introduction

 \section{Introduction}

-Commonly objects are computer files that carry all their properties in themselves.
+Certain objects are computer files that carry all their properties in themselves.
+For example the scanned handwritten digits in the MNIST database \cite{LCB}.
 However, there are also objects that are given by name, such as `red,' `three,' `Einstein,' or `chair.'
 Such objects acquire their meaning from the common knowledge of mankind.
 We can give objects either as the object itself or as the name of that object, such as the literal text of the work ``Macbeth by Shakespeare'' or the name ``Macbeth by Shakespeare.''
-We focus on the name case using the background information provided by the World Wide Web, or another data base such as Wikipedia, and a search engine that produces reliable aggregate page counts.
+We focus on the name case and provide semantics using the background information of a large data base such as the World Wide Web or Wikipedia, and a search engine that produces reliable aggregate page counts.
 The frequencies involved enable us to compute a distance for each set of names.
-The normalized form of this distance expresses similarity, that is, the search engine discovers the ``meaning'' names have in common.
-Insofar as the meaning of names on the data base as discovered by this process approximates the meaning of those names in human society, the above distance expresses the common semantics of the names.
+This is the web information distance of that set or more properly the web information diameter of that set.
+The normalized form of this distance expresses similarity, that is, the semantics (properties, features) the names in the set have in common.
+Insofar as the distance or diameter of the set as discovered by this process approximates the common semantics of the objects in the set in human society, the above distance expresses this common semantics.
 The term ``name'' is used here synonymously with ``word'' ``search term'' or ``query.''
 The normalized distance above is called the normalized web distance (NWD).
-We apply it in classification.

-\begin{example} \rm Although Google gives notoriously unreliable counts it serves well enough for an example.
-On our scale of similarity, if $NWD(X)=0$ then the search terms in the set $X$ are identical, and if $NWD(X)=1$ then the search terms in $X$ are as different as can be.
-On 19 August 2014 searching for ``Shakespeare'' gave 124,000,000 hits; searching for ``Macbeth'' gave 22,400,000 hits; searching for ``Hamlet'' gave 51,300,000 hits; searching for ``Shakespeare Macbeth'' gave 7,730,000 hits; searching for ``Shakespeare Hamlet'' gave 18,500,000 hits; and searching for ``Shakespeare Macbeth Hamlet'' gave 663,000 hits.
-The number of web pages returned by Google was estimated by searching for ``the'' as 25,270,000,000.
-By \eqref{eq.NWD} we have $NWD(\{Shakespeare, Macbeth\}) \approx 0.395$, $NWD(\{Shakespeare, Hamlet\}) \approx 0.306$ and $NWD(\{Shakespeare, Macbeth, Hamlet\}) \approx 0.372$.
-We conclude that Shakespeare and Hamlet have a lot in common, Shakespeare and Macbeth have a lot in common, and the commonality of Shakespeare, Hamlet, and Macbeth is intermediate between the two. \end{example}
+To compute $NWD(X)$ of a set $X= \{\mbox{\rm name}_1, \ldots , \mbox{\rm name}_n\}$ we just use the number of web pages returned on the query ``$\mbox{\rm name}_1 \; \ldots \; \mbox{\rm name}_n$,'' the minimum number of web pages returned on the query for a name in $X$, the maximum number of web pages returned on the query for a name in $X$, and the total number of web pages capable of being returned.
+A restriction of the NWD to a set of two yields the earlier Normalized Google Distance (NGD) \cite{CV07} but no combination of the NGD's of pairs in a set can extract the information the NWD extracts from the set as we shall show.